The Bawdeswell Primary curriculum is underpinned by our school’s values and ethos.

 From Year 2 onwards the children complete group reading with adults each week, the children are encouraged to take books home from the school library and read with adults at home.
-The children can become reading stars with rewards (an incentive to read at home).
-Reading is our school priority (2019/2020).
+The children can become reading stars with rewards (An incentive to read at home).

 Any children who have SEN or need extra support acquiring reading and writing skills will receive extra support in the classroom/differentiated work planned and interventions throughout the week to help them make progress.

 How do we teach Maths?